elias94/cljk/README.md

 # Cljk - Jekyll manager in Clojure

-Like gulp/grunt but for Jekyll
+Like npm but for Jekyll

+- run `./cljk.clj serve` for run jekyll serve
+- run `./cljk.clj new -t "post title"` for a new post

 ## Usage